Frankfurt Airport: Developments since 2011

 The new runway officially went into operation on 20 October 2011, with an aircraft carrying Chancellor Angela Merkel, performing the first landing on 21 October.
 The centre line separation from the existing north runway is about 1400 m.
 This allows simultaneous instrument landing system (ILS) operations on these two runways, which has not been possible on the other parallel runways, which do not meet the 3,500 ft minimum separation for ILS operations.
 This allowed the airport to increase its capacity from 83 to 126 aircraft movements per hour.

 On 11 October 2011, the Hessian Administration Court ruled that night flights between 11pm and 5am (the so-called Mediationsnacht) are no longer allowed at Frankfurt Airport after the inauguration of the new runway, and therefore overrode the approval from the Hessian government from 2007 which allowed 17 scheduled flights per night.
 On 4 April 2012, the German Administrative Court confirmed the decision of the Hessian Administration Court, banning night flights between 11pm and 5am.

 To handle the predicted passenger amount of about 90 million in 2020, a new terminal section adjacent to Terminal 1 for an additional six million passengers opened on 10 October 2012.
 It is called Flugsteig A-Plus and is exclusively used by Lufthansa mainly for their long-haul flights.
-Flugsteig A-Plus features eight parking positions that are able to handle four Airbus A380s or seven Boeing 747-8/747–400 at once.
+Flugsteig A-Plus features eight parking positions that are able to handle four Airbus A380s or seven Boeing 747-8/747–400 simultaneously.

 In November 2016, Ryanair announced the opening of a new base at Frankfurt Airport with four routes to Spain and Portugal.
 This move by Ryanair was heavily blasted, especially by Lufthansa, as Ryanair was granted high discounts and incentives regarding the airport's fees.
-On 28 February 2017, Ryanair announced its winter programme for Frankfurt which will see a further 20 new routes being added.